shjala/shjala.github.io/_posts/2015-09-08-blood-money.md

 <br><br>You can get files from <a href="https://github.com/shjalayeri/Blood-Money">my github</a> account.

 <p><strong>This is imported from my old WP blog, some links might be broken,<a href="https://repret.wordpress.com/2015/09/08/blood-money/">original post</a>.</strong></p>

+You might be able to find the tools linked in this post [here](https://gitlab.com/users/shahjal/projects).